Interlisp/online/docs/Demo_mode.md

 Sample start scripts can be found in the Interlisp/Online Github repo in the start-scripts directory.

 Most demos will require Lisp (or other) files that are not included in the standard Online Medley image.
 One very handy function to be used in start-scripts for these demos is ```(ShellWget URL OUTFILE)```.
-This function will download (using wget) the file specified
+This function will download (using wget) the file specified by URL and store it in the versioned Online Medley file system under the name OUTFILE.
+OUTFILE can then be LOADed in the start-script.